 Chocolate contains the substance Theobromine which is toxic to dogs.
 The darker the chocolate the more dangerous.
 Chocolate can cause symptoms like vomiting, irregular heart rhythm, discomfort, seizures and even death.

 This one I didn’t know either until I read up on it.
-Macademia nuts can cause rear leg weakness, fewer and tremors.
+Macadamia nuts can cause rear leg weakness, fewer and tremors.

 7. Prunus sp.
 (Plum, Cherry, Peach, Nectarine and Apricot)